-Point: Yes, Antonio Bryant adds the big play potential the Bengals
+Point: Yes, Antonio Bryant adds the big play potential the Bengals have lacked.

 Counterpoint: No, Bryant will be no more productive than Laveranues Coles.